 Schedule a Consultation Today!

 For more information about RADIESSE®, please contact Desert Hills Plastic Surgery Center by calling 702-260-7707 today.
-We offer a range of facial rejuvenation treatments to patients in and around the Las Vegas area.
+We offer a range of rejuvenation treatments to patients in and around the Las Vegas area.